Eliminating the obstacle an aspirant’s student loans present to answering his vocation.

-As part of the vow of poverty, a person who enters religious life must be debt-free.
+Canon law requires that a person entering the novitiate of a religious order be free from any debts they cannot pay.
+This flows naturally from the vow of poverty religious take.
 Without financial assets, religious have no way to make monthly payments on any kind of loan.
 Most vibrant religious orders have no assets to spare for assisting their aspirants with their debts.
 What little they have must be allocated to feeding and housing their members.
 Many religious orders are mendicant and beg for their daily sustenance.

 Most aspirants to religious life have no trouble clearing their personal debt: selling a car to pay off the car loan, working to pay down credit card debt.
 But the average student loan runs in the tens of thousands of dollars and presents a greater obstacle.

 The average aspirant to religious life who has attended college faces a student loan balance of $30,000, which must be paid in just months rather than the 10 – 20 years originally intended.